When migraine strikes, you have many options to ease the pain. Your doctor will work with you to figure out a treatment plan.

-NSAIDs (nonsteroidal anti-inflammatory drugs).
+NSAIDs (nonsteroidal anti-inflammatory drugs) are medications that block the effects of certain chemicals made in the body that can cause inflammation and pain when they're at high levels in your bloodstream.
 Many doctors suggest these as the go-to treatment for mild to moderate migraine headaches.
 Some examples are:

 Triptans.
 These prescription drugs help block pain and affect the nerves and blood vessels involved in migraine.
 Generally, they’re also a fast-acting option for migraines.
 Your doctor may recommend you take a triptan with an NSAID to be more effective.Triptan options include shorter-acting ones such as: